formancehq/stack/sdks/typescript-node/PaymentsApi.md

 const apiInstance = new PaymentsApi(configuration);

 let body:PaymentsApiGetConnectorTaskRequest = {
-  // Connectors | The connector code
+  // Connector | The name of the connector.
   connector: "STRIPE",
-  // string | The task id
+  // string | The task ID.
   taskId: "task1",
 };